 [NOTE – This is Part 1.
 You can read Part 2 by clicking here.]

 For most students, including academically high-achieving students, the very tight time limit on ACT Reading presents a major challenge.
-If you’re struggling to beat the clock on ACT Reading, you should understand that you are by no means alone and that this is by design.
-Unlike ACT English, ACT Reading is intentionally designed to make it next to impossible to achieve a winning balance of speed and accuracy.
+If you’re struggling to beat the clock on ACT Reading, you should understand that you are by no means alone and that your struggle with ACT Reading timing is by design.
+Unlike ACT English, ACT Reading is intentionally structured to make it next to impossible to achieve a winning balance of speed and accuracy.

 But don’t fret.
 In the 15+ years I’ve been helping students increase their ACT Reading scores, I have developed a set of highly effective strategies and tactics for improving both accuracy and speed.
 I’ve organized these strategies and tactics into seven categories, which I call the Seven Pillars of ACT Reading: